FiestaHeroes/Documentation/docs/server_and_client_setup.md

 After configuring this batch file successfully, run it.
 The game will launch.
 If you have followed all the instructions correctly, you should be able to log in and start playing.

 :::tip
 All of our sets include automatic account creation.
-When creating your account, you will need to use the "r_" parameter.
-For example, if you want to create the account "admin, admin" (username and password), you will need to enter ("r_admin", "admin").
+When creating your account, you will need to use the ```r_``` parameter.
+For example, if you want to create the account "admin, admin" (username and password), you will need to enter "r_admin", "admin".

 Simply do this on the login screen, and the account will be added to the database: Account > Tables > tUser.

+Additionally, by changing your account's ```nAuthID``` from 1 to ```9```, every character you create will be granted level 100 admin power automatically.
 :::